Case studies.

 Results.

-Participating libraries demonstrated growth in diversity, inclusion, and service scores over the four year periods between climate surveys.
+Participating libraries demonstrated growth in service scores over the four year periods between climate surveys.
 Additionally, Libraries in the supportive community effectively learned from and benefited each other.
 Twenty years after the first climate survey, the ClimateQUAL survey for University Libraries has been administered to over 60 University Libraries, with close to a quarter of these libraries retaking the survey at least once.

 Analytics.